-- Port Number: Sets a general communication port for receiving external commands when in On Air mode.
+- General Communication Port: Sets a general communication port for receiving external commands when in On Air mode.
 Changes to this setting must be reflected on the client side.
 Default is port 6100. - Additional Communication: Enables commands to be sent to Viz Engine on UDP and Multicast or a combination of the two.
-This is used by Viz Video Wall. - Udp&multicast Port Number: Sets the port number for the computers that share the same virtual IP address. - Multicast IP Address: Sets the shared virtual IP address. - Performance Update Interval: Sets how often Viz Engine should update the Performance Bar when it is opened.
+This is used by Viz Video Wall. - Udp&multicast Port Number: Sets the port number for the computers that share the same virtual IP address. - Multicast IP Address: Sets the shared virtual IP address.